Sparksbox

 Stop measuring success by ranking position alone.
 A #1 ranking with an AI Overview above it is worth dramatically less than it was two years ago.
 Start tracking:

 The teams winning right now aren't doing anything exotic.
 They're writing specific, well-sourced content in tight passages.
 They're producing video.
 They're rendering their structured data server-side.
-They're measuring different things.
+And they're tracking the AI referral traffic that standard analytics quietly miss.

 The teams losing are the ones still writing 2,500-word blog posts with the answer in paragraph eight, checking their ranking position, and wondering why traffic dropped 40%.